There’s nothing better than a good story — especially a good story that has yet to be told.

 Putting that story into beautiful compelling language was where we needed support.
 Writing for a website and writing letters or articles are very different.
 All of a school’s messages need to be aligned, but web writing is a specialized skill and, when done correctly, the response is overwhelming.

 Something I started thinking about recently is podcasts.
 These are noticeably absent in independent and special education, and I love hearing myself talk, so there may be something there for me and TQS.

 Check out quakerschool.org to learn more about TQS and its “Head of Storytelling”, Alex Brosowsky.
-And sign up to get more insights from school marketers and leaders who are creating and sharing stories their audiences love.
+And sign up for our FREE Resource Library to get more insights from school marketers and leaders who are creating and sharing stories their audiences love.